ryan-mcclue/unsw/comp3331/week1.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
 ## Fundamentals

+In general, if doesn't know address of sorts, perform broadcast/flooding Note that a signal is unicast or broadcast, however the action of the device might be to flood

 * Hosts: any device that sends or recieves traffic
   - client: initiates
   - server: respond